 Skin cancer is, without a doubt, the most common type of cancer, affecting people of all skin types.
 Approximately one million Americans are diagnosed with the disease each year, and one in five people will develop the disease at some point in their lives.
-Board-certified dermatologist Dr. Darrell Gonzales is a skin cancer expert who provides comprehensive skin cancer screenings as well as comprehensive treatment options at Coastal Medical & Cosmetic Dermatology in San Diego, La Jolla, and Chula Vista, California.
+Board-certified dermatologist Dr. Darrell Gonzales is a skin cancer expert who provides comprehensive skin cancer screenings as well as comprehensive treatment options at Coastal Medical & Cosmetic Dermatology in La Jolla, and Chula Vista, California.
 To learn more, call or book your appointment online today.

 About 58 million Americans have an actinic keratosis (AK), or a rough skin patch that develops from years of sun exposure.
 Although most AKs remain benign, a small percentage become precancerous and then progress to squamous cell carcinoma.

 AKs can be as small as a pinhead or as large as a quarter, and range in color from skin-toned to pink to reddish brown.
 They usually take years to develop, enlarging slowly and causing no symptoms other than their appearance.
 AKs are most common on the places of your body that get the most sun exposure.